 - Pay property taxes in a timely manner.

 - Serve written notice as soon as you notice that squatters are present.

 - Offer to rent the property to the squatters.

 - Call the sheriff (not the local law enforcement) to remove squatters from the premises if they do not leave.

 - Hire a lawyer.
 You may need to take legal action to remove squatters, and having the correct legal advice is critical for every step of the journey.

 It’s important to arm yourself with the right legal knowledge to prevent someone from making an adverse possession claim on your property.
-Make sure you refer to Penn.
-Tit.
-42 § 5530 for more information.
+Make sure you refer to 42 Penn.
+Cons.
+Stat. § 5530 for more information.